dipcoat-image/finitedepth/doc/source/intro.rst

    Finite depth dip coating process; immersion, deposition, termination and fluid redistribution.

-The termination of the process is goverened by the lower end effect of the system, where the capillary bridge is formed between the bulk fluid and the coating layer and soon ruptures.
+The termination of the process is governed by the lower end effect of the system, where the capillary bridge is formed between the bulk fluid and the coating layer and soon ruptures.
 After the capillary bridge breaks, coating layer changes its shape over time by fluid redistribution.
 This temporal evolution of the coating layer must be analyzed to optimize the coating process.